 Borderline Personality Disorder in teenagers manifests as mood swings and difficulty in regulating emotions.
 As a result, adolescents with BPD may experience intense and inappropriate outbursts of anger, sadness, and other volatile emotions.
 Furthermore, studies show that risky behavior can be catalyzed by deficits in emotion regulation.

 In addition, Borderline Personality Disorder behavior patterns include extreme impulsivity.
-As a result, this impulsivity also leads to risky behaviors, such as substance abuse, unsafe sex, binge eating, and dangerous driving.
-BPD also symptoms include suicidal thoughts and suicide attempts.
+As a result, this impulsivity also leads to risky behaviors.
+BPD symptoms also include suicidal thoughts and suicide attempts.
 In fact, the suicide rate among those with BPD is 50 times that of the general population, according to research by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Therefore, it’s helpful to understand what triggers a person with Borderline Personality Disorder.
 One of the most common BPD triggers is a difficult interaction with friends, family members, and romantic partners.
 Moreover, because childhood trauma is an underlying cause of Borderline Personality Disorder, memories or reminders of a traumatic event can trigger BPD symptoms.

 Both acute and chronic trauma—“Big T” and “little t” trauma—can lead to trauma and PTSD in teens.
 Acute trauma includes accidents, natural disasters, fires, crimes, childhood abuse, the loss of a parent or other family member, and other tragedies.
 These acute traumatic experiences are accompanied by feelings of fear, horror, and/or helplessness.
 Teens may also suffer from chronic trauma as a result of ongoing exposure to experiences such as childhood abuse, domestic violence, or gang violence.